CMakePP/CMakePPLang/docs/source/developer/unit_testing.rst

 **********************************
-Unit Testing CMakePPCore Functions
+Unit Testing CMakePPLang Functions
 **********************************

-This page contains guidelines, tips, and tricks which relate to unit testing functionality in the CMakePPCore module.
-The contents of this page is somewhat exclusive to CMakePPCore and is in addition to project-wide guidelines.
+This page contains guidelines, tips, and tricks which relate to unit testing functionality in the CMakePPLang module.
+The contents of this page is somewhat exclusive to CMakePPLang and is in addition to project-wide guidelines.

 Testing Signatures
 ==================